Importing to Storm Buckets

 once it's enabled on yours, start an import.

-See Connecting an S3 Client for pointing
+See Connecting S3 Tooling for pointing

 your own tools at a bucket you already have on Storm.